ocaml/opam/doc/pages/Install.md

 ```

 This will simply check your architecture, download and install the proper
-pre-compiled binary, backup your opam data if from an older version, and run
+precompiled binary, backup your opam data if from an older version, and run
 `opam init`.

 (If you have trouble with `curl`, just
 [download the script](https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)
 and run `sh install.sh`)

-We provide pre-compiled binaries for:
+We provide precompiled binaries for:
 - Linux (amd64, arm64, arm7, i686)
 - macOS (amd64, arm64)
 - FreeBSD (amd64)
 - OpenBSD (amd64)
 - We do not at present provide an official Windows distribution of opam, but please see [this separately maintained distribution](https://fdopen.github.io/opam-repository-mingw/)
-(other platforms are available using the other methods below)
+(other platforms are available using the other methods below).

 If you don't like scripts, you can just pick your download
 [here](https://github.com/ocaml/opam/releases), put it in your PATH as
-`opam`, and set it as executable, e.g.
+`opam` and set it as executable, e.g.,

 ```
 sudo install <downloaded file> /usr/local/bin/opam
 ```

-> Note that this script is intended for end-users, not CI.
+> Note that this script is intended for end users, not CI.
 For that purpose,
-> you can use pre-built [Docker images for various
+> you can use prebuilt [Docker images for various
 > configurations](https://hub.docker.com/r/ocaml/opam).

-## Using your distribution's package system
+## Using Your Distribution's Package System

 This is generally the recommended way, **when available and up-to-date** (you
 can check [here](Distribution.html) the latest